emojicode/emojicode.github.io/src/reference/compiler.md

 The output will have the name of your package, prefixed with `lib` and suffixed with `.a`.
 You should not change the name of the output, but you can do so with the `-o` option.
-You must suffix the output file name with `.a`.
+The output file name must be suffixed with `.a`.

 ## Compiling to an Object File